Note: This policy is subject to change at any time. Please check all SRS Concierge Policies on a regular basis for updates.

 f) Stipend will be subject to a delay if Host Family is late in submitting a student's monthly report which is due on the 25th of each month.

-4.4 If a Host terminates a Homestay at any time, the Host remains liable for payment in full of the Fees and for any refund or penalty payable by SRS Concierge to the Guest or any third party in accordance with SRS Concierge’s Refund Policy, though SRS Concierge may waive this obligation at its sole discretion.
+4.4 If a Host terminates a Homestay at any time, the Host remains liable for payment in full of the Fees and for any refund or penalty payable by SRS Concierge to the Student or any third party in accordance with SRS Concierge’s Refund Policy, though SRS Concierge may waive this obligation at its sole discretion.

 4.5 The Stipend will be reported in “Box 3 – Other Income” on the 1099-MISC form, issued to the Host Family in January and reflecting the total Stipend amount received from the previous calendar year.
 The Host Family is responsible for paying any applicable taxes on the stipend received from StudentRoomStay International Corporation as imposed by any government taxing authority.